JoinCODED/WS-Flutter-M10-Auth/03_Signup/04_Calling_our_function.md

-In your `signup` page submit button, call the signup function from our `auth` provider:
+17. In the submit button of the `signup` page, call the signup function from our `auth` provider:

 ```dart
     ElevatedButton(